Curriculum Vitae

 this time, I was employed by NZQA as an external marker.
 I was responsible for

 marking NCEA Level Two English exam papers.
-I found this experience extremely

-then led an English faculty PD on preparing students for external exams.
+preparing students for external exams.

 During